n0-computer/iroh.computer/content/docs/quickstart.md

 This guide will walk you through running iroh cloud on your local machine, using the default configuration of a gateway backed by a p2p and store service.
 Once a gateway is up & running we’ll use it to fetch content from the IPFS network by requesting content from a web browser.

 <aside class="px-5 py-10 block border rounded">
-⚠️ The quickstart script currently only works for macOS & linux
+⚠️ The quickstart script currently only works for macOS & Linux
 </aside>

 ## Run Iroh locally

-we’ve prepped a bash file one-liner for you:
+We’ve prepped a bash file one-liner for you:

 ```
 $ curl -fsSL https://sh.iroh.computer/setup.sh | sh -s -- quickstart